 Symptoms: Vomiting, diarrhea, lethargy, pale gums, weakness.
 Anemia develops over days.

-What to do: If your dog ate a significant amount (not a tiny piece of onion from your sandwich), call your vet.
+What to do: If your dog ate a significant amount, call your vet.
 They may recommend bloodwork to monitor red blood cell count.

 5. Macadamia Nuts — Temporary but Dramatic

 Macadamia nuts cause weakness, tremors, and hyperthermia in dogs.
-The toxic compound is still unknown, but the symptoms are consistent and documented well enough that the ASPCA lists them as a moderate-risk toxin.
+The toxic compound is still unknown, but the symptoms are consistent and well-documented by veterinary toxicologists.

 Symptoms: Weakness (especially in hind legs), tremors, vomiting, hyperthermia, lethargy.
 Most dogs recover fully within 24–48 hours.